Wikipedia (other information sources are available, and recommended) states;

 So what does this mean… in plain English?

-Many of you will have heard of the “6 Ps” – Prior Proper Planning Prevents Poor Performance.
+It can be broken down to the “6 Ps” – Prior Proper Planning Prevents Poor Performance.

 Change control is barely mentioned within Good Distribution Practice 2013/C 343/01